directus/directus/src/components/v-overlay/v-overlay.readme.md

 ## Color

-The colors can be changed via the css variables `--v-overlay-color` and `--v-overlay-opacity`.
+The colors can be changed via the css variable `--v-overlay-color`.

 ```html
 <v-overlay :active="overlay">